A Discussion Of The Word “Hagios”

 “Verses 15 & 16 instruct us with these words; “But, like the Holy One who called you, be holy yourselves also, in ALL your behavior.
 Because it is written; You shall be holy, for I am holy!”

-And now, verses 17 thru 19; “And if you address as Father, the One who impartially judges according to each man’s work, conduct yourself in fear, during the time of your stay.” (that means your stay here on earth)
+And now, verses 17 thru 19; “And if you address as Father, the One who impartially judges according to each man’s work, conduct yourself in fear, during the time of your stay.” (that means your life here on earth)

 “Knowing, that you were not redeemed with perishable things, like silver or gold, from your futile way of life, inherited from your forefathers; But with precious blood!
-As of a lamb, unblemished and spotless, the blood of Christ.”
+As of a lamb, unblemished and spotless, the blood of Christ!”

 We’re to put away “all hypocrisy..”
 Hypocrisy is very much akin to deceit.
 And it’s also akin to lying!
 Hypocrisy means.. “to act out something that is not true.”
 That’s why Jesus so often, called the Jewish leaders “hypocrites”.
 They tried to “act” as if they loved God, but they were hypocrites, because they refused to obey God!
-And as you well know, “If you love Me, you will keep My commandments”.
+And as you well know, Jesus said; “If you love Me, you will keep My commandments”.
 (John 14:15).